chipsalliance/riscv-dv/README.md

 We definitely welcome external contributions.
 We hope it could be a collaborative effort to build a strong open source RISC-V processor verification platform.
 Free feel to submit your pull request for review.
-Please refer to CONTRIBUTIONG.md for license related questions.
+Please refer to CONTRIBUTING.md for license related questions.

 ## Future release plan

-We have some work in progress which will be part of future release:
+We have some work in progress which will be part of future releases:

 -   Privileged CSR test suite.
 -   Illegal instruction support.